Seirdy/seirdy.one/content/about/_index.md

 </dl>

+If you send me marketing emails or solicit guest posts, I will block you and submit you to third-party blocklists without warning.

 At least two platforms listed in the "Social (centralized)" category are not endorsed, and I'm trying to wind down my use of them.
 If you find a "Seirdy" somewhere else and don't know whether or not it's me, please contact me and ask instead of assuming that it must be me.

 I used to have the Matrix ID `@seirdy:envs.net`.
 I sometimes use `@seirdy:fairydust.space` for technical reasons (seirdy.one runs a Conduit server but certain features only work in Synapse rooms).